 Then the unnamed threat starts to speak.
 From that point on, things go completely off the rails, and the effective horror film becomes an unintentional comedy of clichés.
 We’re forced to listen to a deranged philosopher ramble about his lack of belief in God, looming over his victim with a pair of scissors that, despite dramatic shots of clipping blades, fail to feel menacing, partially due to the super-villain style monologuing that precedes any actual snipping.

 To make matters worse, characters thought dead start coming back to life in the nick of time and things devolve completely into a loud, generic chase film during the final act.
 The tension becomes less about a killer finding victims in the dark and more about the outrageous sexual tortures he’ll perform once he catches them – it’s such a jarring and unusual change of pace that I couldn’t help but laugh.

 All of the above is capped off by what may be the lamest sequel tease I’ve ever seen.
 Granted, there’s a lot to love about Don’t Breathe; however, I have zero interest in a follow-up.
-I don’t know exactly where the story will go from here, but I imagine it with feature a blind atheist armed with a jar of freezer semen and a dripping turkey baster – and I’m sorry, that’s hysterical.
+I don’t know exactly where the story will go from here, but I imagine it with feature a blind atheist armed with a jar of freezer semen and a dripping turkey baster – and I’m sorry, that’s not horrifying, it’s hysterical.